njdart/CS_Projects/README.md

 #### Dijkstras Algorithm
 An implementation of dijkstras shortest path algorithm using a predetermined interface (ISnapper).
 Note: the code not in the package `cs21120.assignment2.solution` is a decompilation of the assignment handout jar `CS22120-A2.jar` as it did not include command line run points, so i added these in manually for ease of running in a debugger.

+#### Programming Paradigms Writeup
+A comparison of C, C++ and Java in the context of the previous 'Ladybirds and Aphids' assignment